-Graft versus host disease (GVHD) is a major cause of morbidity and mortality following allogeneic hematopoietic cell transplantation (HCT) which continues to limit the broader application of this therapy.
+Graft versus host disease (GVHD) is a major cause of morbidity and mortality following allogeneic hematopoietic cell transplantation (HCT).

 Occurs when donor T cells respond to host histoincompatible antigens on the host tissues.

-Acute GVHD classically targets the skin, liver, and GI tract.
+Acute GVHD classically targets the skin, liver, and gastrointestinal tract.
 In contrast, chronic GVHD can involve almost any organ.

-Prophylaxis against acute GVHD usually comprises a calcineurin-based inhibitor such as cyclosporine or tacrolimus (which block T-cell activation), administered with other immunosuppressants such as low-dose methotrexate or mycophenolate.
+Acute GVHD prophylaxis usually comprises a calcineurin-based inhibitor such as cyclosporine or tacrolimus (that blocks T-cell activation), administered with other immunosuppressants such as low-dose methotrexate or mycophenolate.

 Supportive care and monitoring are vital components of chronic GVHD management with emphasis on infection prophylaxis, physical therapy, nutritional status, pain control, and monitoring of drug-drug interactions and drug-related adverse effects.